-CronJobs are used to process periodic and recurring tasks.
-For example, you can create CronJobs to create backups or send emails.
+CronJobs are used to create periodic and recurring tasks.
+For example, you can create CronJobs to run backups or send emails.
 Jobs are used to process short-lived, one-off tasks.
 A CronJob creates one or more Jobs based on a specific schedule.
 This topic describes how to create a CronJob.

 Create a CronJob in the ACK console

 - Log on to the ACK console.

 - In the left-side navigation pane of the ACK console, click Clusters.

 - On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click Details in the Actions column.
 The details page of the cluster appears.

 - In the left-side navigation pane of the details page, choose .

 - On the CronJobs page, click Create from Image in the upper-right corner.